jpgcode/respondTo/README.md

 Detect mobile devices using user agent <br />

-This object uses JavaScript 1.8.5 and ECMASCRIPT 5 specification <br /><br />
+Note: This object uses JavaScript 1.8.5 Object.keys feature so it is only supported for browsers with support.<br /><br />

 Using: <br />